 (1) An agency special purpose account called the Declared Plants and Animals Control Account is established under section 16 of the Financial Management Act 2006 to which all rates recovered under section 60 or 61 are to be credited.

-[(2) repealed]
+[(2) deleted]

 (3)(a) This subsection applies to the financial year commencing on 1 July 1982 and to each financial year thereafter.